p-stachyra/p-stachyra.github.io/_posts/2024-02-25-ASR-Whisper-Translator.md

 AUDIO = "data/sample_whisper_model.mp4"
 ```

 In this section we will shortly inspect how the audio sample looks like, what kind of low-level features can be extracted, what are we going to work on.
-FIrst, we need to load the audio sample using Whisper's load_audio method.
+First, we need to load the audio sample using Whisper's `load_audio` method.

 ```python